Coronavirus and sports leagues: obtaining a fair ranking when the season cannot resume: Introduction

+The current paper aims to propose a fair ranking in similar incomplete round-robin tournaments, where the main challenge is how to take into account the varying strength of the opponents.
+The analysis is based on preserving much of the theoretical properties of the standard ranking in round-robin leagues.
+Therefore, the novelty of our research resides in its \emph{axiomatic approach}, which has not been followed in this context to our knowledge.
+On the other hand, the social literature has extensively discussed similar issues \citep{ChebotarevShamis1997a, ChebotarevShamis1998a, Gonzalez-DiazHendrickxLohmann2014, Kitti2016, Rubinstein1980, SlutzkiVolij2005, SlutzkiVolij2006}. \citet{VaziriDabadghaoYihMorin2018} consider the conditions guaranteeing the fairness and comprehensiveness of sports ranking methods, while \citet{Berker2014} analyses the theoretical properties of tie-breaking rules.
+Axioms for penalty shootout rules are also widely studied \citep{BramsIsmail2018, LambersSpieksma2020a, Csato2021c}, and \citet{Csato2021a} presents tournament design from the perspective of fairness and incentive compatibility.

-The current paper aims to propose a fair ranking in similar incomplete round-robin tournaments.
-The main challenge resides in taking into account the varying strength of the opponents.
-We follow an axiomatic approach and find that a family of scoring rules, the generalized row sum method, performs well from this point of view.
-Its parameter reflects the weight of the adjustment for the strength of the opponents, which is maximized by the least squares method, a well-established procedure in social choice theory and statistics.
-According to our computations for six major European soccer leagues, the current ranking---after corrected for the number of matches played, similarly to the 2019/20 Handball-Bundesliga---remains robust to the role of the opponents.
+A family of scoring rules for preference aggregation, the generalised row sum method, is found to satisfy all axioms that remain compatible with each other.
+It depends on a parameter responsible for the adjustment due to the varying strength of the opponents.
+Maximising the influence of the opponents leads to the least squares method, a well-established procedure in social choice theory and statistics.
+According to our computations for six major European soccer leagues, the current ranking---after correcting for the number of matches played as in the 2019/20 Handball-Bundesliga---remains robust to variation in the strength of the opponents.